wp-plugins/app-store-assistant/readme.txt

 * Cleaned some code for more efficient processing

 = 4.3 =
-* Redesigned Settings page for easier setup
+* Redesigned Settings page for easier setup [Major update]
 * Added Categories display to ID Search results

 = 4.2.4 =